ZacSweers/barber/README.md

 Barber
 ======

-A view attribute "injection" library for Android that generates the obtainStyledAttributes() and TypedArray boilerplate code for you.

 Barber is your personal custom view stylist.

 * Simply annotate your fields using the `@StyledAttr` annotation
 * Call the appropriate `Barber.style(this...)` variant
-* Let `Barber` take care of all the boilerplate for you to retrieve their values.
+* Let `Barber` take care of all the obtainStyledAttributes() and TypedArray boilerplate for you.
 * Profit

 Usage